officiallysingh/spring-boot-problem-handler/README.md

 * A lot of inbuilt `ControllerAdvice`s out of box to handling most common exceptions.
 * Extendable to add more advices in consumer applications and weaved into aligned framework for exception handling
 * Provides mechanism to specify error response for any kind of exception without defining any `ControllerAdvice`
-* Works with both Spring web and Spring webflux
+* Works with both Spring Web and Spring Webflux
 * Customizable to override the default messages
 * The autoconfigured advices can be disabled or overridden or extended as per needs